Vyral/danielle-damianov/_posts/2019-06-16-do-i-really-need-20-down-to-buy-a-home.md

 {% include pullquote.html %}

-Another thing we offer is a program with a 10% to 15% down payment for 2nd-home or investment buyers.
+Another thing we offer is a program with a 10% to 15% down payment for second home or investment buyers.

 **No matter what your home buying goals are, you certainly don’t need 20% to make a purchase.** If you have any questions for me about specific loan programs or about mortgages in general, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.